-Remembering Sister Celine Courtney, CSJ
+Remembering Sister Martha Vincent Larkin, CSJ

 Please join us in celebrating the lives and mourning the deaths of our beloved sisters who have recently passed away from the Albany province.